mintedreward/heartmail/README.md

 - [ ] Spinners for new account
 - [ ] Spinner for sign in
-- [ ] implement .toFrontEnd() for database structs and put in front-end
+- [ ] Implement .toFrontEnd() for database structs and put in front-end
-- [ ] encrypt private keys in the database
+- [ ] Encrypt private keys in the database
+- [ ] Handle sign-in failures for non-accounts

 ## Redirects: www and HTTPS